 - The horse is the animal on which the horseman rides.
 This represents what carries or motivates the horseman.

-The First Seal: First, there is the white horse with the king rider who carries a bow.
-The white horse and crown represent a pursuit of power that comes in the name of Jesus falsely, and the bow represents his war-like conquering.
+The First Seal: First, there is the white horse with the conquering king who carries a bow.
+The white horse and crown represent a pursuit of power that comes in the name of Jesus falsely.

 The Second Seal: Next is the red horse and the rider who takes peace from the earth and is given a great sword.
 The red horse reveals a fiery, unrighteous zeal and the sword is the word of God.
 The rider is someone under the “king” mindset who uses the word of God to spiritually murder others, most likely under the misguided assumption of good intentions.

 The Third Seal: The third is a black horse whose rider carries balances in his hand.
 The blackness indicates blindness and the balances represent judgment.
 This rider is blinded (most likely by pride) and therefore makes unjust judgements that result in spiritual famine.